jdunic/Intro-To-Practical-Computing-R/pages/04_introduction_toR.md

 3e-4
 ~~~

+**Functions**

 R includes mathematical functions.
 Note in the examples below that `log()` is the natural logarithm in R, if you would like to use a logarithm with a different base, such as base 10, you need to include that explicitly, as demonstrated.

 ~~~
 log(2)  # natural log